rakannimer/mobx-firebase-database/README.md

 ## The Problem

 While Firebase's Realtime Database enables you to build almost anything.
-Manipulating realtime data in your app can lead to quite difficult code to read.
+Manipulating realtime data in your app can lead to writing code that is hard to debug & understand.

 ## This Solution

 Enter MobX.
 MobX is a powerful state management library that works with all front-end frameworks.

-mobx-firebase-database allows you to map your Firebase data to MobX observables and interact with it using MobX
+mobx-firebase-database allows you to map your Firebase data to MobX observables and interact with/react to it using MobX.

 ## Install